Nathan Healy

 Frequently Asked Questions

 Yes, solar makes sense for many Bloomington homeowners.
-With 4.7 peak sun hours per day, rising electricity rates (up 10% since 2021), and local incentives like Indiana’s property tax exemption, sales tax exemption, and the City of Bloomington’s BGHIP rebate program, the conditions are favorable.
+With 4.7 average peak sun hours daily, Indiana electricity rates rising 16% since 2020, and local incentives like the Bloomington Green Home Improvement Program rebate and Indiana’s property and sales tax exemptions, the conditions are favorable.
 A typical system can save around $41,000 over 25 years.

-Yes, solar panels can increase your home value in Bloomington, IN.
+Yes, solar panels can increase your home’s value in Bloomington.
 According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a $300,000 home in Monroe County, that’s roughly $12,300 in added value.
+For a median-priced home in Bloomington, that could represent a meaningful boost in resale value.

-For many Bloomington homeowners, solar can be worth it financially — especially with a lease.
-Through Palmetto’s LightReach program, there’s no upfront investment required.
-Your monthly lease payment is typically less than your current electricity bill, meaning you can start saving from day one.
+For Bloomington homeowners, solar can make strong financial sense — especially with leasing.
+Through Palmetto’s LightReach program, your monthly lease payment is typically less than your current electricity bill, meaning you start saving from day one with no upfront investment required.

-Palmetto Solar is a strong choice for Bloomington, IN homeowners.
-We’re a national company with a local install network, serving 20,000+ customers across 31 states with an approval rating over 85%.
-Our team handles everything from design to installation, making the process straightforward for Monroe County residents.
+Palmetto is a top choice for solar installation in Bloomington, IN.
+As a national company with a strong local install network, we’ve served 20,000+ customers across 31 states with an approval rating over 85%.
+Bloomington residents like Ne Thomas and Jim Martin have shared positive experiences with our seamless process and real savings.

-We also offer some of the most flexible financing options available, including our LightReach lease — starting at just $81/month with no upfront cost.
-Palmetto owns and maintains the system, so you get the benefits of solar without the responsibilities of ownership.
+We offer some of the most flexible financing in the industry, including our LightReach lease — starting as low as $81/month with no upfront cost.
+Palmetto handles installation, maintenance, and backs every system with a 90% production guarantee.

-Because Palmetto owns the system, it qualifies for the commercial Investment Tax Credit (ITC) — savings that are passed directly to you through lower monthly payments.
-Since the lease payment is typically less than a standard electricity bill, most Monroe County homeowners start saving from day one.
+Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — a key advantage today.
+Most Bloomington homeowners find the lease payment is less than their current electricity bill, so savings start immediately.